-The Gros Morne National Park in Newfoundland joined the list of UNESCO World Heritage Sites in Canada in 1987.
-This spectacular scenery provides an important and rare example of the process of a continental drift.
+The Gros Morne National Park in Newfoundland joined the UNESCO World Heritage Sites list in Canada in 1987.
+This spectacular scenery provides an important and rare example of the process of continental drift.

 Over 600 million years ago, Europe and North America started to pull apart, causing magma to rise and solidify between them.
 The two collided and separated many times over the millennia, creating mountain ranges and closing seas.
 Then came the ice age, exposing previous geological changes.